MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/populating-a-table-with-data.md

 ms.date: 03/22/2017
 ---

-# Populating a Table with Data
+# Populating a Table with Data in Xamarin.iOS

 To add rows to a `UITableView` you need to implement a `UITableViewSource` subclass and override the methods that the table view calls to populate itself.